michelou/nodejs-examples/README.md

 <span id="footnote_01">[1]</span> ***Node.js LTS** (Long Term Support)* [↩](#anchor_01)

 <dl><dd>
 We make the choice to work with the latest <a href="https://github.com/nodejs/Release">LTS version</a> of <a href="https://nodejs.org/en/">Node.js</a>.
-We started this project with version 8 LTS and successively upgraded it to version 10 LTS, 12 LTS, 14 LTS, 16 LTS and 18 LTS.
+We started this project with version 8 LTS and successively upgraded it to version 10, 12, 14, 16 and 18 LTS.
 </dd>
 <dd>
 <table>